dinamitbb/account-info-storage/README.md

 # account-info-storage
-- account information storage - (with login system) storage for all of account information
+account information storage (with login and register system) - storage for all of account information
 PHP/jQuery